Asymptotic and Unbounded Behavior - AP Calculus AB

 .
 Next always add your constant of integration that would be lost in the differentiation.
 Take the derivative of your answer to check your work.

 Use the inverse Power Rule to evaluate the integral.
-Firstly, constants can be taken out of the integral, so we pull the 1/2 out front and then complete the integration according to the rule.
 We know that for

 .
 We see that this rule tells us to increase the power of